Nishikori goes from Project 45 to Elite 8

 REUTERS: How has your life changed since the U.S. Open?

-NISHIKORI: ”A lot of people in Japan now recognise me, even in the U.S. some people recognise me -- I never had that before.
+NISHIKORI: ”A lot of people in Japan now recognize me, even in the U.S. some people recognize me -- I never had that before.
 It’s a great feeling.
 Feel like I’m famous!

 “It’s not like I want to be famous but it’s a great motivation for me.
 If you have good attention, you feel more excited.
 When I go back to Japan, it’s not easy as it not as relaxing (as before) but I try to enjoy the moment.”

-REUTERS: Can you walk down the street in Japan without being stopped or recognised?
+REUTERS: Can you walk down the street in Japan without being stopped or recognized?

 NISHIKORI: “Not really, ha ha ha -- after the U.S. Open it’s difficult.
 But I always try to enjoy it (the attention).
 I live in the U.S., so I know it’s not always so I try to enjoy it when I’m in Japan.”